-At the beginning of 2021, the national statutory payment limit for RHCs was \$87.52 and was set to increase annually based on the MEI.
+At the beginning of 2021, the national statutory payment limit for RHCs was \$87.52 and was set to increase annually based on MEI growth.
 However, the Consolidated Appropriations Act, 2021, instituted large increases in the statutory payment limit.
 Beginning in April 2021, the national statutory payment limit increased to \$100 and will increase incrementally until it reaches \$190 in 2028.
-In subsequent years, the payment limit will increase annually based on the MEI.7 For 2022 and beyond, the payment limits for provider-based RHCs that are part of a hospital with fewer than 50 beds and that were enrolled in Medicare as of December 31, 2020, will be set at an amount equal to the greater of the payment limit per visit established for the previous year, increased by MEI, or the national statutory payment limit. ■
+In subsequent years, the payment limit will increase annually based on MEI growth.

+For 2023 and beyond, the payment limits for provider-based RHCs that are part of a hospital with fewer than 50 beds and that were enrolled in Medicare as of December 31, 2020, will be set at an amount equal to the greater of the payment limit per visit established for the previous year, increased by MEI growth, or the national statutory payment limit.

 - 1 MUAs are areas designated by the Health Resources and Services Administration (HRSA) as having a combination of too few primary care physicians, high infant mortality, high poverty, and a large elderly population. - 2 Primary care HPSAs are designated by HRSA as having shortages of primary medical care providers.
 Geographic or population HPSAs may be used to qualify a facility as an RHC.
 RHCs must meet these criteria when they are first certified as an RHC.
-However, Medicare does not require RHCs to meet these criteria on an ongoing basis. - 3 The total number of FQHCs and RHCs is calculated as the number of unique provider numbers that billed Medicare in 2020.
-Spending figures do not include services paid on a cost basis (such as certain vaccines) and services paid under other payment systems (such as the technical component of imaging services and tests billed under the clinical laboratory fee schedule).
+However, Medicare does not require RHCs to meet these criteria on an ongoing basis. - 3 The total number of FQHCs and RHCs is calculated as the number of unique provider numbers that billed Medicare in 2022.
+Spending

-- 4 The FQHC geographic adjustment factor is an adaptation of the geographic practice cost indices used for the fee schedule for physicians and other health professionals. - 5 For example, RHCs are subject to productivity standards.
+- figures do not include services paid on a cost basis (such as certain vaccines) and services paid under other payment systems (such as the technical component of imaging services and tests billed under the clinical laboratory fee schedule). - 4 The FQHC geographic adjustment factor is an adaptation of the geographic practice cost indexes used for the fee schedule for physicians and other health professionals. - 5 For example, RHCs are subject to productivity standards.
 Current productivity standards require 4,200 visits per physician and 2,100 visits per nurse practitioner, physician assistant, or certified nurse midwife per year.
 If an RHC's clinicians furnished fewer than the applicable minimum standards, then Medicare substitutes the minimum standards for the actual number of visits when calculating the AIR, effectively lowering the AIR. - 6 Beginning in 2022, FQHCs and RHCs receive their standard rates for mental health visits furnished via telehealth.
-Payment for such services are permanent and do not end with the COVID-19 public health emergency.
+Payment for such services are permanent.
 For other services furnished via telehealth, FQHCs and RHCs are paid a rate that is similar to the payment rates for comparable telehealth services billed under the fee schedule for physicians and other health professionals.
-Payment for these services are currently only authorized for the duration of the COVID-19 public health emergency. - 7 The FQHC market basket update and MEI are both reduced to account for multifactor productivity growth before being used to update payment rates or limits.
+Payment for these services are currently only authorized through 2024. - 7 The FQHC market basket update and MEI are both reduced to account for multifactor productivity growth before being used to update payment rates or limits.